GuanceCloud/grafana-guance-datasource/src/README.md

 ## Configuration

-Configure the data source with the Endpint and API Key, and save the data source.
+Configure the data source with the Endpoint and API Key, and save the data source.

 ![](https://raw.githubusercontent.com/GuanceCloud/grafana-guance-datasource/main/src/img/datasource.jpg)

-## Get the Endpint from Guance
+## Get the Endpoint from Guance

-The Endpint can be found [here](https://docs.guance.com/en/open-api/#support-endpoint).
+The Endpoint can be found [here](https://docs.guance.com/en/open-api/#support-endpoint).

 ## Get an API key from Guance